secmon-as-code/alertchain/docs/policy.md

   - Choose the next action to execute
   - Provide arguments for the next action
 - `exit` rule
-  - Create new or replace parameters for the next action
+  - Create new or replace Attributes for the next action
   - Abort all action processes if necessary

 The relationship between the `run` and `exit` rules in the Action Policy and the execution order of actions is illustrated in the diagram below.